 8. The freestyler

 Pattern?
 What pattern?
-Other knitters are in awe (and probably jealous) of your ability to knit without a pattern.
+Other knitters are in awe (and a bit jealous if we’re honest) of your ability to knit without a pattern.

 9. The social knitter

-You love a good get-together over a cup of coffee or even a glass of wine.
+You love a good get together over tea and biscuits or maybe even a glass of wine.
 If only you didn’t keep forgetting to bring your knitting.

 10. The WIP knitter

-You have more left socks than even a bad dancer needs and so many sweaters without sleeves, you’re hoping vests will make a comeback - need another project bag?
+You’ve got more left socks than even a bad dancer needs and so many jumpers without sleeves you’re hoping vests will make a come back - need another project bag?